-- 1. Set up and enable the UART (see Section 18.3 "Transmitting Data"). - A receive interrupt will be generated when one or more data words have been received, depending on the receive interrupt settings specified by the URXISEL bits (UxSTA<7:6>). - Read the OERR bit to determine if an overrun error has occurred.
+- 1. Set up the UART (see Section 18.3.1 "Transmitting in 8-bit Data Mode"). - 2.
+Enable the UART (see Section 18.3.1 "Transmitting in 8-bit Data Mode"). - A receive interrupt will be generated when one or more data words have been received, depending on the receive interrupt settings specified by the URXISEL bits (UxSTA<7:6>). - Read the OERR bit to determine if an overrun error has occurred.
 The OERR bit must be reset in software. - Read the received data from UxRXREG.
-The act of reading UxRXREG will move the next word to the top of the receive FIFO, and the PERR and FERR values will be updated.
+The act of reading UxRXREG will move the next word to the top of the receive FIFO and the PERR and FERR values will be updated.